 Eelworms can be found in soil, water, and plant tissues.
 These are parasitic and feed on plant tissues internally or externally.
 These have sharp teeth that puncture plant cells and extract fluid contents.

-Eelworms affects both edible and ornamental plants.
+Eelworms affect both edible and ornamental plants.
 When it infects the seed or bulb, it makes it crack and rot.
-It’s hard to notice eelworms visually, and symptoms may be confused by the presence of other pests and disease.
+It’s hard to notice eelworms visually, and symptoms may be confused by the presence of other pests and diseases.